 Reason to reach out

 A person appointed to a leadership position typically wants to leave his/her mark on the organization as quickly as possible.
-It often means hiring new team members, evaluating existing processes, and investing in new ventures, or even carrying out more thorough restructuring or revamping the strategy to achieve the desired impact.
+It often means hiring new team members, evaluating existing processes, investing in new ventures, and revamping the strategy to achieve the desired impact.

 Congratulate the person on the new role, and highlight how your services help decision-makers in their first 90 days.